hldohaga/upfnabp/litlead.md

 This work is primarily to complete requirements for an MPH degree which means that it is influenced by factors around health equity and classic epidemiology as taught on the course.
 It is produced in collaboration with a research group with a long established reputation in food research in public health, which may steer the results in a conservative direction.

-## University Research Governance and Ethical Review

-The ethics process for the University of Liverpool was followed and confirmation of compliance is attached at [Appendix 2 Ethics Certificate]

-The storage of the data is in keeping with the research governance agreements of the University and the Data set owners.

 \newpage